Current Course Vacancies

 Types of Coxswain Certificates

-In accordance with the National Law 2012 regulations, and the National Standards for Commercial Vessels (NSCV) Part D (Crew Competencies), there are 3 grades of Coxswain Certificates of Competency.
-These grades are known as Coxswain Exemption 38, Coxswain NC2 and Coxswain NC1.
+In accordance with the National Law 2012 and the National Standards for Commercial Vessels (NSCV) Part D (Crew Competencies), there are 2 grades of Coxswain Certificates of Competency and Exemption 38.
+These grades are known as Coxswain NC2 and Coxswain NC1.
 (NC = Near Coastal – NC2 is the lower grade and NC1 the higher grade).

 Coxswain NC2 Certificate

-The Coxswain NC2 Certificate and will allow you to be in command of a vessel under 12 metres in length, which does NOT carry passengers and has a diesel engine capacity of <100 kW (135hp) or unlimited outboard engine capacity in smooth or sheltered waters, or within 3nm of a parent vessel in the EEZ or within 3nm from the shore base or aquaculture lease.
-(Examples may be Survey or Research vessels, vessels conducting mooring servicing, Pilot vessel, Lines Boats, vessels operated by Maritime authorities such as Boating Service Officer (BSO) vessels, Police vessels, Customs and Fisheries patrol vessels, commercial divers, Surf Club and/or Sailing club vessels etc
+The Coxswain NC2 Certificate and will allow you to be in command of a vessel under 12 metres in length, which does NOT carry passengers and has a diesel engine capacity of <100 kW (120hp) or unlimited outboard engine capacity in smooth or sheltered waters, or within 3nm of a parent vessel in the EEZ or within 5nm from the shore base or aquaculture lease.
+(Examples may be Survey or Research vessels, vessels conducting mooring servicing, Pilot vessel, Lines Boats, vessels operated by Maritime authorities such as Boating Service Officer (BSO) vessels, Police vessels, Customs and Fisheries patrol vessels, commercial divers, Surf Club and/or Sailing club vessels etc. For more Coxswain NC2 information please Click Here

 The areas of knowledge required of a Coxswain include: